spencer-shadley/completed-class/21-mern/3-saturday-review/activities/1-review/quiz-with-answers.md

 1. Updating Data - `react`, `setState`, `vocab`

-   :question: Using the \_\_\_ method to update component data causes the component to re-render itself and all its children with the new data.
+   ❓ Using the \_\_\_ method to update component data causes the component to re-render itself and all its children with the new data.

    - render()
    - update()